SecSelS/SecSi-Energy-Monitor/README.md

 ### Known issues, To be done and Limitations ###
   * ~~Because of the DSMR component and the encryption in Luxemburg, the second P1 port is not interpreted by ESPHome yet...You can use it only as passthrough at the moment.~~ A workaround has been implemented in the bottom of the YAML (thanks to @esphome/ssieb) see issue here: https://github.com/esphome/feature-requests/issues/2062
   * When you use Ethernet, GPIO17 is not usable for external sensors/actors.
 He than is used as CLK_OUT so this is expected.
-  * We're working on an enclosure, which will also be opensourced (metal and 3d-printer ready).
-You'll find the data here, and probably on Thingverse.
   * At the time of opensourcing this device, our onlineshop shop.secsels.com is not online yet.
 We give our best to sell as fast as possible to you!
 We'll keep you updated!

 ## Thank You! ##